georgeallenryan/docs/gobo/gobo.md

 bash boot-part.sh
 ```

-Run installer, setting locale settings accordingly and using the following parameters:
+Run the installer by typing `Installer` into the terminal.
+Set locale settings accordingly and set the following parameters:

 * Hostname: ETD-Thinkpad
 * User: student